 You’re likely to be able to order up some dim sum alongside your manapua, and don’t be afraid to do so.
-The affordable baked, fried and steamed dumplings are all filled with hearty flavored meats -- usually pork, shrimp or chicken -- and they can all be eaten with the hands.
-Feel free to order up some manapua, head down to the beach and have a hand held picnic at sunset.
+The affordable baked, fried and steamed dumplings are all filled with hearty flavored meats -- usually, pork, shrimp or chicken -- and they can all be eaten with the hands.
+Feel free to order up some manapua, head down to the beach and have a handheld a picnic at sunset.

 Did you know there were cowboys roaming the islands long before gunslingers roamed the Wild West?
 Hawaiians have been raising cattle for centuries, and that brought an influx of Portuguese cowboys.
 And these European immigrants brought the malasada with them.